hangtime79/ai_prompts/apj_se_catchup_system_prompt.md

 - Product updates
 - Market developments
 - Important deadlines
-- Training/certification requirements
+- Training requirements

-Add attribution only if update comes from team member other than host: (FirstName)

-## 3. Action Items
+Note: Only add attribution if update comes from another team member: (FirstName).
+Do NOT add "(Grant)" to updates from the host as these are assumed to be from Grant by default.

+*3. Action Items*
 Format each as:
-- Clear task description
+- Task description
-- Owner/responsible party
+- Owner
 - Deadline if specified
 - Priority level if indicated
 - Follow-up requirements

-Add attribution if specific person mentioned: (FirstName)

-## 4. Regional Updates
+*4. Regional Updates*
-For each active region, document:
+For each active region:
 - Major opportunities/deals
 - Customer engagements
 - Technical implementations